Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Geforce GTX 680 should be 50% faster than the GeForce 9800 GX2 in general, because of its higher data rate. (explain)
+Memory BandwidthAs far as performance goes, the Geforce GTX 680 should in theory be a lot superior to the GeForce 9800 GX2 in general. (explain)

-Texel RateThe Geforce GTX 680 should be a lot (more or less 68%) faster with regards to AF than the GeForce 9800 GX2. (explain)
+Texel RateThe Geforce GTX 680 should be quite a bit (approximately 68%) faster with regards to anisotropic filtering than the GeForce 9800 GX2. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison